AldevtoStudio/simple-app/README.md

 ## Wishlist

+- Only creator can edit. ❌
-- Add date formating helper to HBS. ❌
+- Add date formating helper to HBS. ✅
 - Like "meows" (Like model).
 Most liked meows would be featured. ❌
 - Sentiment analysis for "meows".
 If meow is negative, stop publication. ❌
 - Share button. ❌